 a

 If there is a flat fee and the relationship is terminated, should you expect a refund within 30 days?
-What would be the fair percentage?
-It’s only after getting answers to your questions that you think that the former AUSA, now White-Collar attorney, is a good fit for you.
+What would be a fair percentage to expect as a refund?
+It’s only after getting answers to your questions that you realize the former AUSA, who is now a white-collar attorney, is a good fit for you.